Chinese ritual music: Dance used for politics in the 20th century

 In the early 20th century, there was a call to "make use of old forms" of literature and art as a means of connecting with the masses.
 Traditional Chinese dance forms were revised and propagated.
 In 1943, the Chinese Communist Party launched the new yangge movement where the yangge dance was adopted as a means of rallying village support.
-The new dance is a simplified version of the old dance with socialist elements such as the leader of the holding a sickle instead of umbrella, and it is also known as "struggle yangge" or "reform yangge".
+The new dance is a simplified version of the old dance with socialist elements such as the leader of the dance holding a sickle instead of umbrella, and it is also known as "struggle yangge" or "reform yangge".